Slimefun/Slimefun4/README.md

-# Slimefun 4
+# Slimefun 4.5 Revision
 Slimefun is a plugin which aims to turn your Bukkit/Spigot Server into a modpack without ever installing a single mod.
 It offers everything you could possibly imagine.
-From Backpacks to Jetpacks!
+This includes new revision features such as currency and other plugin integrations.
 Slimefun lets every player decide on their own how much they want to dive into Magic or Tech.<br>
-We got everything from magical wands to nuclear reactors.<br>
-We feature a magical altar, an electric power grid and even item transport systems.

 This project originally started back in 2013 and has grown ever since.<br>
 From one single person working on this plugin back then, we grew to a community of thousands of players and over 100 of contributors to this project.<br>